anl-mdml/MDML_Client/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MDML Python Client's documentation!
+MDML Python Client documentation
 ==============================================
-This client connects users to the Manufacturing Data and Machine Learning Layer at Argonne National Laboratory.
+This client connects users to the Manufacturing Data and Machine Learning Platform at Argonne National Laboratory.

 .. toctree::
-   :maxdepth: 2

    client